-Your shore excursion to Merida and the Dzibilchaltun archeological site begins with pickup at the Progreso port at 8:30am.
-Relax in your plush reclining seat on a luxurious Mercedes Benz minivan as you take in the sights along the Yucatan Peninsula and enjoy soft drinks on board the vehicle.
+Your shore excursion to Merida and the Dzibilchaltun archeological site begins with a shuttle ride to a specific meeting point from the Progreso port at 8:30am.
+Once you reach the meeting point, you meet your guide and relax in your plush reclining seat on a luxurious Mercedes Benz minivan as you take in the sights along the Yucatan Peninsula and enjoy soft drinks on board the vehicle.

 Upon arrival in Merida, embark on a panoramic city tour with your knowledgeable guide, who will point out important sites of interest.
 Get to know Merida’s delightful and bustling city center, which boasts plenty of colonial churches and mansions to admire.
 You’ll become acquainted with the fashionable Paseo de Montejo, a tree-lined avenue built at the turn of the 19th century and famous for its beautiful French-style residences.